Children fleeing violence, poverty and the devastating effects of climate change deserve protection

 For more than 100 years, Save the Children has protected the world’s children from harm and ensured their rights are upheld.
-Today, through cross-border collaboration, we are supporting migrant children and families throughout the entire path of migration.
-Your support can help our teams on the ground meet the urgent needs of children and families.
+Today, we remain one of the only international non-governmental organizations responding to this crisis on both sides of the border, which is critical to addressing migration issues.

 Every child has a right to safety, protection and a future, regardless of who they are or where they’re from.
 Our nation has long served as a safe harbor for persecuted people, but the past years have eroded that proud legacy.